 The buyer who wants to use the listing agent to save money needs to be realistic.
 It is unlikely the listing agent will fight as hard for the buyer as he will for the seller.
 The listing agent will have known the seller for much longer than the potential buyer as well.

 By knowing the listing agent will be biased for the seller, you will need to fight harder to get the best terms and price possible if you let the listing agent also represent you.
+Don't let saving 2.5% or 3% off the offer price by going dual agency blindside you.
+You still need to fight for yourself.

 How To Convince The Seller To Let The Listing Agent Represent Both Sides

 As of today, I have now successfully bought three single family homes where the listing agent represented me in each situation: 2014, 2019, 2020.
+I plan to continue buying a property directly through the listing agent in the future.
+In fact, I'm on the hunt to upgrade homes in 2023 given I think there's a window of opportunity.

 Here are the keys to convincing the seller to let the listing agent represent both sides: